aws-samples/aws-batch-genomics/doc/04-creating-step-functions.md

 ParameterKey=SamtoolsStatsLambdaArn,ParameterValue=arn:aws:lambda:us-east-1:123456789012:function:batchSubmitSamtoolsStatsJob
 ```

-The set of template parameters are
+The set of template parameters that you will need to define are:

 ```json
 Parameters: